 Thus began a multi-year and multi-million dollar tax spend to try to rid Brevard County of its historic nude beach.
 The county almost bankrupted itself repeatedly trying to arrest and prosecute protesting Naturists to drive home their point.
 In every case the courts dismissed the charges because the nudity was not accompanied by “lewd or lascivious behavior” which Florida courts had always held as a requirement for declaring nudity illegal.

 Naturists led by Central Florida Naturists members and supporters responded in force with protests, marches and boycotts.
 For nearly five years we protested, formed business boycotts, lobbied any law group that would listen, generated countless news stories and yes, were even arrested and carried off in handcuffs.

 National News brought our plight to the entire nation's attention.
-The plight of Florida nude sunbathing even found its way to the floor of the US Congress as Florida Representative Dave Weldon (R-Palm Bay) slipped an unprecedented restriction into law through a National Park Service funding bill that prohibits the Park Service from spending any money on beach signage only in Playalinda beach Florida which continues in force to this date.
+The plight of Florida nude sunbathing even found its way to the floor of the US Congress as Florida Representative Dave Weldon (R-Palm Bay) slipped an unprecedented restriction into law through a National Park Service funding bill that prohibits the Park Service from spending any money on beach signage specifically at Playalinda beach Florida.
+This restriction continues in force to this date.

 Finally, in 2000 an effort brokered by Naturist Action Committee (NAC) with CFN and the National Park Service established the truce the continues to today.
 Nude sun bathing is permitted and thrives at both Apollo and Playalinda beaches on the Canaveral National Seashore.